Last updated on June 11th, 2021

 Vancomycin-resistant enterococcus (VRE) were reported in Europe by 1986 and in the United States by 1987.
 Six resistance patterns (designated “VanA” through “VanE,” and, most recently, “VanG”) have been reported.
 Multiple genes are responsible for these different phenotypes, but they produce resistance by only one or the other of 2 common pathways.

 The target for vancomycin is the terminal d-alanyl-d-alanine of the growing peptidoglycan chain.
 In vancomycin-resistant organisms, these peptidoglycan intermediates are altered to either d-alanyl-d-lactate (VanA, VanB, and VanD) or d-alanyl-d-serine (VanC, VanE, and VanG).
-These altered targets have reduced affinity for vancomycin, resulting in much higher MICs.
+These altered targets have a reduced affinity for vancomycin, resulting in much higher minimum inhibitory concentrations (MICs).

 Table 1: Classification of Staphylococus aureus on the basis of vancomycin susceptibility